NFT-DAO/Governance-HOLON/Documents/maintainer-message.md

 2) [raise issues on its content](https://guides.github.com/features/issues/)
 3) close issues.

 Even though I am a maintainer I am working from a forked copy myself (this means that every change I make is also recorded and commented) to comly with Open Source standards.
+My activity can be seen here (https://github.com/NFT-DAO/Governance-HOLON/pulls?q=is%3Apr+is%3Aclosed).

 I have created a basic projectboard in the repository (https://github.com/NFT-DAO/Governance-HOLON/projects/1) that can be mirrored in samepage (or anything else).